Small Scale CRAYFISH FARMING for food and profit

 (ISBN 0-9631526-1-0)

-Freshwater crayfish are highly regarded as a delicacy as they are very similar to shrimp or lobster in taste and texture...high protein and low-fat.
+Freshwater crayfish are highly regarded as a delicacy, as they are very similar to shrimp or lobster in taste and texture...high protein and low-fat.

-Red Claw Crayfish Farming
+Home Hydraulic Ram Pumps Crayfish Farming Red Claw Crayfish Farming

+most popular Southern species for culture.
 The crayfish is a very promising aquaculture species.

 This book is one of the few sources for complete information on all aspects of the culture of large-sized freshwater crayfish.
 Compiled from leading-edge research direct from University and individual findings all over the U.S., this book dispels the hype and furnishes the facts about this well known and highly prized aquaculture species.
 Fish farmers have become major players in this bottomless market in only a couple of years.
 Small scale family run operations are harvesting 'short lobsters' in less than a year, and the start-up costs are low.
 Included in the book are photos, food and feeding regimens needed to raise crayfish to giant size, well managed pond factors, hatching and juvenile production, stocking methods, sources of supply Crayfish Suppliers , sale & processing tips, and marketing recommendations.
 This book is easy to read, well organized, and packed with hard to find information.
 Targets the small farmer or homesteader.

-Look at the huge crawfish to the right.
-That's a 5 gal. bucket they're in!
+easily!
+Look at these huge crawfish!
 How did they get so big?
-The answer is simple...ideal growing conditions.
+The answer is simple... ideal growing conditions.
 These are a common variety of crayfish found all over the U.S. except the South where summers are too hot for them.
 Given the right conditions, they can attain this size (and larger!) in a single season.
 After the first year, crayfish are 'self-stocking', meaning they propagate naturally if allowed to.
 It is more efficient to raise the young in tanks (giving a 98% survival rate), but that requires a little more effort.
 Careful harvesting can produce ever-larger specimens if the largest crayfish are returned to the pond to reproduce.
+The best production is obtained with a combination of natural and processed feeds and lots of room.
+Crowding can stunt the growth of young crayfish greatly.
+1 sq. foot per cray is ideal.
+Natural sources of food include hay, grass and other vegetation.
+Processed feeds include range pellets, dog food, sinking fish food, and of course crayfish feed.
+Stock can be obtained from existing crayfish farms as juveniles or adults, or one can capture a local variety of crawdad quite easily.

 (left) This is a somewhat rare variety of crayfish (Pacifasticus), found in Pacific Northwest streams and lakes.
 It grows much larger than other varieties in the U.S.; unfortunately it takes 18 months or so to mature and breed.
 This makes it not too well suited for culture..except in that region.